discoverfinancial/ods-sample/ods-app/docs/guides/Sandbox.md

 #### getDoc(type, id, projection)

-Gets the document for the id from any table in the Surveyor database.
+Gets the document for the id from any table in the Ods database.
 *   returns object
 *   **type:** (string) The document type.
 The current types are: sbom2, leanix, attestation, attestationDefinition, depsdev, feedback, guidance, issue, notebookvar, query, script, sonarqube, store, logs, apitokens
 *   **id:** (string) The document id.